Jewish Book Council: Jewish Book Month

+The annual meeting is, effectively, an annual author's audition.
+The New York Times calls it, "a bizarre rite of passage: the Jewish book tour casting call."
+Jeffrey Goldberg characterized the audition as an experience "somewhere between JDate and a camel auction."
+Authors of books that range from serious works of religious history to comic novels stand and speak for precisely two minutes to an audience of over one hundred organizers of Jewish book fairs and lecture series.
+Getting signed to a tour of these venues is said to have the power not merely to launch a Jewish-themed book, but to lift titles from Jewish to general success.

 JBC Network

 The JBC Network is a membership organization of over 120 participating sites, JCCs, synagogues, Hillels, Jewish Federations and other related organizations that host Jewish book programs.
 Through the Network, the Jewish Book Council is able to provide extensive resources to the program coordinators, including introduction to authors interested in touring Jewish book festivals, advice from experts on topics that affect a book program, and a chance to learn from the experiences of others in the field.

 Jewish books are an essential part of Jewish culture.
 Programming for Jewish book events is a vital component.
 In recent years, the Jewish book festivals have grown into a $3 million industry.
 The Jewish Book Network goes a long way towards assisting in the preparation of successful events and connecting authors of Jewish interest books with the coordinators of these programs.

 The Jewish Book Council formed the JBC Network in 1999 to serve as a central address for book programming.
 It functions on a year-round basis, although the primary focus remains on the Fall Jewish Book Month season.
 The Jewish Book Council assists with program suggestions and coordinates the speaking tours of more than 260 authors who travel country-wide during the Fall season and throughout the year.
 The Jewish Book Council annually prepares a book providing information about the authors on tour.

 Each year the Jewish Book Council sponsors a conference for all JBC Network members and their lay leaders in conjunction with the annual BookExpo America.
 This conference begins the new season of book festival planning.
 In addition to workshops and networking among the Network members, the annual conference includes a program called Meet the Author.
 Through this event, authors are invited to speak to the members of the JBC Network in the hopes of touring and visiting with the Jewish book programs that are represented.
 Among the authors who were sponsored in the past are Warren Bass, Rich Cohen, Nathan Englander, Samuel G. Freedman, Jonathan Safran Foer, Myla Goldberg, Ari L. Goldman, Rabbi Irving Greenberg, Dara Horn, David Horowitz, Dr. Eric Kandel, Nicole Krauss, Rabbi Harold Kushner, Aaron Lansky, Daniel Libeskind, Tova Mirvis, Dr. Deborah Dash Moore, Judea Pearl, Naomi Ragen, Nessa Rapoport, Shulamit Reinharz, Steven V. Roberts, Jonathan Rosen, Ambassador Dennis Ross, and Dr. Jonathan Sarna.